intra2net/avocado-i2n/README.md

 inheritance, and traversal

 This file provides a brief overview of the core concepts behind the current plugin and hopefully a compact explanation of how tests are being run.
-In terms of installation, you may proceed analogically to other avocado plugins.

 Guiding principles